hueby/dotfiles/README.md

 # dotfiles

-## My small dotfile-collection of the tools I use to code.
+### My small dotfile-collection of the tools I use to code.

-* init.vim    - NeoVim vimrc (still a bit messy..)
+* init.vim    - NeoVim-rc file (still a bit messy..)
-* config.fish - My fish config with powerline
+* config.fish - My fish config with powerline and some functions
 * tmux.conf   - Tmux with powerline
 * ctags       - Global ctags file